bazelbuild/rules_go/go/toolchains.rst

 SDKs are specific to the host they are running on and the version of Go they want to use but not the target they compile for.
 The Go SDK is naturally `cross compiling`_.

-If you don't do anything special, the go rules will already add a go_sdk for you, defaulting to the most recent official version for your host.
+If you don't do anything special, the Go rules will download the most recent official SDK for your host.
 If you need a `forked version of Go`_\, want to `control the version`_ or just use the `installed sdk`_ then it is easy to do, you just need to make sure you have bound the go_sdk repository before you call go_register_toolchains_.